 I’m sure there are many others too!
-Again, the best strategy here is to talk to women around you to see what benefits they’re using or would like to remove stigma around.
+Again, it’s best to talk to women to see what benefits they’re using or would like to remove stigma around.

 13. Ask for feedback from women

 Be humble and ask for feedback.
 Being an ally can be tricky and it takes courage.
-You need to get ready to be vulnerable, ask for second opinions and understand that you will probably make mistakes along the way.
+You need to get ready to be vulnerable and ask for second opinions.
+Understand that you will probably make mistakes along the way.
 But as long as you are brave enough to own your mistakes and correct them – not only will you be highly respected for that, but you will grow personally and professionally.

 14. Promote diversity beyond gender

 Finally, this needs to be said: we need all types of diversity in tech.
 Diversity among the women on your team and other teammates.
-True diversity should go beyond gender, including race, sexual orientation, age, background, etc. Once you feel confident as an ally to women in tech, expand beyond that demographic and help promote all types of diversity in tech.
+True diversity should go beyond gender, including race, sexual orientation, age, background, etc. Once you feel confident as an ally to women in tech, expand beyond that demographic.
+Help promote all types of diversity in tech.

 I hope this list of actionable steps will help you become a wonderful ally to women in tech!
 Again, there are plenty of resources below that will be great next steps.

-Let me know in the comments if you’d like to add anything to this list and please share any resources you may have on the topic.
-Share this post with your male colleagues and friends who are allies and would like to be more involved in promoting diversity in tech!
+Let me know in the comments if you’d like to add anything to this list.
+Please share and please share any resources you may have on the topic.
+Share this post with any men who might like to be more involved in promoting diversity in tech!

 Critical Listening Guide: